Public Art Unit

-Students designed the block letter shapes that make up their name.
-Next, we looked at different types of Graffiti and Street Art to encourage creativity in adding color and other design elements.
-Students blended colored pencil to add shading to their names.
-Last, they will add information about their name... how it was chosen, the meaning behind it, and it's pronounciation.
+Students design the block letter shapes that make up their name after exploring different types of Graffiti and Street Art.
+They are encouraged to demonstrate individuality and creativity in adding color and other design elements.
+Students blend colored pencil to add shading to their names.

 Coil Pot Unit